 Walnut Creek Trail System

-The Austin Public Works Urban Trails Program is currently developing the Walnut Creek Trail System for people walking and people on bikes.
+The City of Austin Capital Delivery Services is developing the Walnut Creek Trail in partnership with Austin Transportation and Public Works Urban Trails Program.
 The northern and southern ends of the Walnut Creek Trail System are complete and open to the public.
 The Urban Trails Program is working to connect these sections, with project funding through the 2016 and 2020 Mobility Bonds.